rbkhmrcr/rbkhmrcr.github.io/index.md

 - 2015 - 2016: MSc in infosec at UCL,
 - 2017 - now: PhD in cryptography at Aarhus University.

-My master's thesis was based on privacy in cryptocurrencies, and resulted in a paper on HD key management techniques and a paper introducing a ring signature mixer for ethereum.
+My master's thesis was based on privacy in cryptocurrencies, and resulted in a paper on HD key management techniques and one introducing a ring signature mixer for ethereum.
 This included implementing Groth-Kohlweiss one out of many proofs and sublinear ring signatures ([here](https://github.com/rmercer93/gk-zerocoin)).
 It also led to learning about and implementing [other](https://github.com/rmercer93/p2prng) fun [things](https://github.com/rmercer93/BLS2) on ethereum and (quasi) Turing-complete blockchains in general, and led me to start supervising [my favourite intern](https://github.com/jakegsy/) for the Ethereum Foundation.
 We talk about random beacons a lot and try to see what is possible in a world of open and